AGHG46087/TFTTestDriver/README.md

 The plan here is to place string liternals into flash memory to save space utilzing pgmspace. and as you may b=have guessed, it is IMMUTABLE.
 And the simple thought of strcpyu()/strncpy() would be good. **Nope!** need to go a step further.

-To do that all string liternal must take the following form:
+To do that all the string liternals of interest for this feature  must take the following form:
+        `(char*)PSTR("Your string here");` . for example:
         `setPatternName((char*)PSTR("Your string here"));`
 The reason for this is `<pgmspace.h>` there is the macro definition of `PSTR` which will place the literal in flash in flash memory.
 BUT. we need to now cast that to a const char* for the function call.